By Mike McKenney, Rock At Night New England Correspondent

 Aussie Floyd closed with the trademark “Comfortably Numb”, (featuring a Fowler solo}

 Kudos to the Twin River casino for being able to accommodate this complex mix of light and sound without a traditional arena.
 This casino is expanding, adding a new hotel and we can only hope a nice arena is not far behind to see great bands such as The Australian Pink Floyd Show.
+Check out casino reviews if you’re looking for a great venue.

 Speak to Me